 For single-crystal PPV, the data can be fit by splitting predictions for elastic constants calculated at conditions of 125 GPa and 2500 K from Wentzcovitch et al. [2006], as well as those calculated at conditions of 136 GPa/3000 K and 135 GPa/4000 K by Stackhouse et al. [2005].
-An example of a good fit is shown in Figure 9 (right panels).
+An example of a good fit is shown in Figure 9 (right column).
 For each of the successful model cases, the null SKKS measurement was found to correspond to a direction for which weak or absent splitting was predicted.
-Our determination of best-fit orientations (Figure 10) are defined by four distinct clusters of possible solutions, indicating that multiple orientations are consistent with the data and the anisotropy orientation is not well constrained by the observation.
-We have ranked the four possible orientations in Figure 10 based on the minimum misfit values in each cluster, and find that Cluster #3 for southwest Australia has an orientation nearly identical to our best-fitting single-crystal PPV orientation for New Zealand. where they are ranked based on minimum misfit values in each cluster.
+Our determination of best fit orientations (Figure 10) is defined by four distinct clusters of possible solutions, indicating that multiple orientations are consistent with the data and the anisotropy orientation is not well constrained by the observation.
+We have ranked the four possible orientations in Figure 10 based on the minimum misfit values in each cluster and find that Cluster #3 for southwest Australia has an orientation nearly identical to our best